reinteractive-open/installfest_guides/source/guides/installfest4/getting_started.md

 end
 ```

-The big difference here from the Rails 3 guide is that we use a method called `comment_params` to only choose the parameters from the form that we wan't to save to the model.
+The big difference here from the Rails 3 guide is that we use a method called `comment_params` to only choose the parameters from the form that we want to save to the model.
 You can read more about
 this at: https://github.com/rails/strong_parameters

 #### Putting comments into your HTML view